HanXHX/my-ansible-playbooks/roles/dotdeb/README.md

 Variables
 ---------
-- dotdeb\_php\_version: specify PHP version (works only with 5.5)
+- dotdeb\_php\_version: specify PHP version (works only with 5.5 or 5.6)

 Notes
 -----
-- Provide 2 versions of PHP: 5.4 and 5.5
+- Provide 3 versions of PHP: 5.4, 5.5, 5.6